newjersey/navigator.business.nj.gov/content/src/filings/cosmetology-shop-renew.md

 - Registration code from your renewal notice
 - Current mailing address
 - Current business address
-- Pay the associated fees
+- Pay the associated fees for the registration renewal

 > **Once completed, you will have:**
 >- A renewed cosmetology shop registration valid for two years.
 It will be mailed to your business mailing address on file.